jdw-assignment/rpc-proxy/README.md

 ### CI/CD

-#### CI

 A GitHub workflow for unit testing is implemented to verify the success of the proxy application’s build and unit tests when a pull request is created and when commits are made to the main branch.

-#### CD

-Similarly, when a release is made on GitHub, a workflow is executed to build the application container image and upload it to GHCR.
+Similarly, when a release is made on GitHub, another workflow is executed to build the application container image and upload it to GHCR.

 #